- Elgar original reference

 Chapter 8: Environmental Valuation

-P.B.
+8. Environmental valuation P.B.
 Anand WHY DO WE NEED ENVIRONMENTAL VALUATION?
 The aim of this chapter is to provide an overview of issues related to environmental assessment in project appraisal.
 As entire books have been written on this very subject, trying to capture all of the relevant issues in the space of a single chapter is an impossible task.1 The chapter has the modest aim of providing an overview of environmental valuation in the context of cost–benefit analysis or investment appraisal of projects.
 It is now widely recognised that if environmental impacts are not taken into account, costs can be significantly underestimated and project decisions can be biased.2 Just as the London smog of 1952 led to air pollution control regulation, a second wave of environmental regulations emerged after major industrial disasters such as the Bhopal Gas Disaster in the Union Carbide plant in December 1984 and the Chernobyl nuclear reactor accident in April 1986, which contributed to raising public awareness of environmental risks.
 As a result, there is now some evidence to suggest that investors take the environmental performance of firms into account and that oil spills or other such industrial accidents do affect how a company’s stock is valued by investors (Yamaguchi, 2008; CapelleBlancard and Laguna, 2010).
 In fact, institutional investors such as pension funds and ethical (or socially responsible) funds have begun to exert significant influence on firms that contribute to harmful environmental impacts (Kreander et al., 2005).
-A survey by Standard Life (2010) indicated that when investors were...
+A survey by Standard Life (2010) indicated that...

 You are not authenticated to view the full text of this chapter or article.